 All that glitters is not gold — and the same goes for glitter itself.
 There’s a dark side to the shiny particles we find in everything from makeup to fashionable dresses and children’s t-shirts.
 Whether or not you’re a fan: It’s made its way from preschool craft rooms to the mainstream.
 Instagram loves it, because it lends festival-goers a unique look that no filter can compete with.

 But that look comes at a cost.
 So let’s talk about the problems: what glitter is made of, how it is made, and what happens to it when the party’s over?

-What is Glitter Made of and How is it Made?
+What Is Glitter Made of and How Is It Made?

 How is glitter made?
 Great question.
 Manufacturers begin with large thin sheets of plastic or aluminum and coat them with lacquers, paints, and metals — then cut out the individual pieces using a specially shaped press.

 Retailers market a wide range of various types, shapes, and colors for all occasions and purposes.
-There’s glitter made of aluminum, and composites produced using plastics such PVC, PET, and polyester.
+There’s glitter made of aluminum, and composites produced using plastics such as PVC, PET, and polyester.
 There’s glitter for decorative use in crafts, as an ingredient for various building materials and plastics, and in dust form, in sprays, and as a cosmetic additive.

 The Cost to the Environment

 Glitter’s components have one thing in common: They are not biodegradable.
 Once they make their way into our ecosystems — e.g., when we wash off our glittery makeup — these tiny microplastic particles pose a serious threat to our planet’s ecosystems.
 Producers and consumers of cosmetics and craft products seem to accept this as a given.